All You Need to Know About Movember

 The Reverse Movember

 There is one exception to Rule #1 listed above, and that is what is known as the Reverse Movember, which is for those guys who already have a moustache and don’t want to shave it off on November 1.
 With the Reverse Movember, you start off with your current moustache and then attempt to raise as much money as you can throughout the month, with the pledge that you will shave off your ‘stache at the end of the month.
-Be sure to have the right instruments to perform such a procedure including one of the best safety razors as well as one of the best shaving creams or soaps.
+Be sure to have the right instruments to perform such a procedure including one of the best safety razors as well as a top-tier traditional shaving cream or shaving soap.

 MOVE in Movember